Snaipe/Tequila/README.md

     The `application.opts` and `jvm.opts` can be tuned to fit your specifications.
     `tequila.config` is the configuration file where you will put the repositories, plugins, and server artifacts to use during production.

+3. **Deploy the server**
-3. Once done, deploy your server using `tequila deploy [server name]`.
+    Once done, deploy your server using `tequila deploy [server name]`.
 This will try to resolve, download, and copy all of the artifacts needed for your server.

-4. (Optional) If any artifact could not be resolved, you may manually download and install it using `tequila download [url]`, then run the deploy command once again to copy it to your server.
+5. **Start the server**

-5. At that point, you are (almost) done.
+    At that point, you are (almost) done.
 You may start your server with `tequila start [server name]`, and configure your plugins.

 This covers the basic use of Tequila.